 For example –

-The same goes for the UX Designers as well in crafting user experiences.
-When you do notice that there are 20% features that your audience focuses on the most, work on perfecting them.
-The entire experience does not have to be perfect, but you must make sure that 20% of the features give your users at least 80% of the flawless experience.
+The same goes for UX Designers as well in crafting user experiences.
+When you do notice that there are 20% of features that your audience focuses on the most, work on perfecting them.
+The entire experience does not have to be perfect, but you must make sure that 20% of the features give your users at least 80% of a flawless experience.
+You may also learn about who is the paypal mafia here!

 Prevents Too Many Features